aanandbajaj/Mario-Platformer/READMe.md

 - **Enemies**: Enemies patrol the levels and will change direction upon hitting walls.
 If they come into contact with a fireball, they are removed from the game.

-- **Coins**: Throughout the levels, players can collect coins.
-It's a race against time and obstacles to grab as many as you can!
+- **Coins**: Throughout the levels, players can collect coins and increase their score.

 - **Levels**: The game boasts multiple levels with increasing difficulty, each presenting unique challenges and layouts.

-- **Animations**: Smooth animations for player movements, enemy patrols, and fireball shots, enhancing the overall gaming experience.
+- **Animations**: The Animation class in the game provides a flexible and efficient mechanism to cycle through sprite frames at adjustable speeds, enabling seamless and dynamic animations for various game objects.

 - **Dynamic Camera**: A camera system that follows the player, ensuring they remain in focus and providing a broader view of the level as they move.